 Scientific advice is gaining momentum around the world and many processes are evolving

-Mapi offers Integrated Scientific Advice (ISA) training workshops and consulting services to support manufacturers in optimizing their product development programs to generate evidence that is relevant to regulators, HTA bodies, and payers for timely patient access.
+Mapi, now a member of ICON, offers Integrated Scientific Advice (ISA) workshops and consulting services to support manufacturers in optimizing their product development programs to generate evidence that is relevant to regulators, HTA bodies, and payers for timely patient access.

 A shift in the regulatory/HTA paradigm is occurring, driven by affordability concerns, efficacy-effectiveness gaps, patient centricity, and early access

 to important medicines.
 The value of early integrated scientific advice is

 to support navigating this paradigm shift, manage uncertainty and de-risk, manage evidence complexity in HTA submissions, and promote company collaboration to eliminate the “silo effect”.
 The most important reason for seeking integrated scientific advice is to provide support for timely access to innovative medicines.

 Transformational medicines may be made available to patients up to 4 years earlier through the Early Access to Medicines Scheme (EAMS) in the UK, Compassionate Access programs or expanded access studies.
 Obtaining this designation will require integrated early dialogue between the regulatory authorities, payers, and HTA agencies to support these new changes to align the regulatory and HTA bodies earlier.